-When you decide to bring your HCP in house, there may be more work for you and your team as you take on the task of testing, notifications to employees, and record-keeping.
+When you decide to bring your HCP in-house, there may be more work for you and your team as you take on the task of testing, notifications to employees, and record-keeping.
 However, it will likely result in significantly-reduced overall expenses.
 Also, managing the testing schedule will be easier as you will not be limited to testing only when mobile testing units are available.
-One of the significant advantages to having tablet-based testing in-house is that you, as an employer, will be able to obtain baseline audiograms much closer to the employment start date than if you had to wait for a mobile unit.
+One of the significant advantages of having tablet-based testing in-house is that you, as an employer, will be able to obtain baseline audiograms much closer to the employment start date than if you had to wait for a mobile unit.
 This results in more accurate, and therefore more useful, baseline measures.
 Annual tests can then be scheduled on the anniversary of the employee’s hire date, for example.

 With these types of systems, all records are digital and stored in a secure, easy-to-access web portal.
 Data can be organized by location, by team, or by department.
 Historical data – whether from previous service providers, audiometric data storage software, or the local clinic – can easily be transferred to these digital systems, and it may be possible to offer custom integrations with HR systems, Learning Management systems, or other data management tools.

 Bringing your HCP in-house can be more cost-effective and convenient without sacrificing accuracy or compliance.
 Our boothless solution, SHOEBOX for Occupational Hearing Testing, has been clinically validated to produce diagnostic test results, and the equipment meets the audiometric specifications for occupational testing of ANSI/ASA S3.6-2018.

-The SHOEBOX audiometric testing equipment and data management platform are designed to help you manage your HCP in-house.
+The workplace audiometric testing equipment and data management platform are designed to help you manage your HCP in-house.
 We also offer comprehensive audiological services delivered by a network of licensed audiologists who specialize in occupational health reviews.
 Offering coverage across the United States and Canada (expansion planned to other regions in future), the Reviewer Network can offer your HCP:

 - Shift determination and confirmation